pago/reactive/docs/index.md

 So please open up [CodeSandbox](https://codesandbox.io/s/pagoreactive-playground-zx34h) to get started with `@pago/reactive`.

+Or, if you're already familiar with it, skip to the [API Documentation](./api/reactive.md).

 ## A first look at a Reactive Component

 When you open up the [CodeSandbox](https://codesandbox.io/s/pagoreactive-playground-zx34h), you will find yourself looking at the `App.js` with a component similar to this: